Chewing Ice Leads to Dental Bills

 Chewing ice strikes a double blow against your teeth and their enamel.
 First, your body tries to keep your tissues at 98 degrees Fahrenheit.
 Ice is at 32 degrees, a significant difference.
 If you have ever poured cold water into a warm glass, you may have seen the potentially disastrous effects of rapidly cooling warm materials.
 The materials shrink in size and if they cannot stand the stress, they crack or shatter.
 This can happen to your teeth when chewing or sucking on ice cubes, especially if you have fillings or previously damaged teeth.

 The second danger with chewing ice is that you’re taking a hard, rock-like substance and forcing it to break with pressure.
 Even hammers, axes and other metal tools break under repeated stress, but they are easily replaced.
 Your teeth can also be replaced, but only with crowns, dental implants or dentures.
 Is that really the course you want to take to continue an ice chewing habit?

 According to the dental manufacturer Colgate, chewing ice sometimes indicates an iron deficiency in the blood.
 If you find your habit hard to break, you should investigate this possibility with your medical doctor.
 Another option is to chew hard, but safe, foods like carrots, apples or the like.
 Hard candy is not a good substitute, both for the reasons of dental decay and the same issue of stress on the teeth.

 If you cannot break the ice chewing habit, we are here for you.
-Hopefully, we will not be literally “picking up the pieces” in our Sacramento dental office!
+Hopefully, we will not be literally “picking up the pieces” in our Carmichael dental office!